jamesrcole/dispGol/README.md

      * choose from a library of patterns which one to show evolution of
      * interactively draw patterns
      * paste in pattern definitions in the standard formats (RLE etc)
+     * ability to restart animation while it's in progress (for if viewer gets distracted and misses a bit or other such reasons).
+     * have a 'timeline' like youtube videos do (the red band down the bottom of them), showing length of animation, how much time has currently elapsed and the ability to jump to any point along that timeline.
      * a suite of different ways to show patterns and pattern evolution, e.g.
         * show animations of the ordinary evolution of a pattern (i.e.